bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 ### Stream-plus-future for reads

-A 0.2 read call returned a single `input-stream` resource and surfaced terminal errors only as you consumed it.
-0.3 splits those concerns: the call returns a `stream<u8>` for the data and a `future<result<_, error-code>>` for the outcome, packed into a tuple.
+A WASI 0.2 read call returned a single `input-stream` resource and surfaced terminal errors only as you consumed it.
+WASI 0.3 splits those concerns: the call returns a `stream<u8>` for the data and a `future<result<_, error-code>>` for the outcome, packed into a tuple.

 ```wit
 // WASI 0.2 (filesystem read)